 Notices and Results

 The biggest problem with the IRS is that they think every taxpayer cheats.
-So they will do whatever they can to find something on you.
+They will do whatever they can to find something on you.
 You have to make this so clean that the agent’s supervisor will dictate termination of the audit so the agent can move onto obvious tax cheats.

 This information is conveyed via results and notices from the IRS.
 Most auditors will have a sit down with you afterwards and explain the results.
 If you complied with the law and ran a good establishment, there will not be an issue.
 But, if there are issues, you’ll get several notices.

 Typically the IRS will give you an opportunity to refute any negative results and explain the discrepancies.
 If no agreement is reached, the IRS notifies you of the tax discrepancy and for you, the next step is via the judicial process.
 The difficult part of the judicial process is that you have to pay the tax, penalties and interest first before you can go to court.
 Often just the initial costs for a legal battle will well exceed the total tax obligation.
 In general, if it is less than $10,000, pay the bill and move on with life.

 Some final advice, it is by far cheaper and superior to run a by the book restaurant than to try and cheat the IRS.
 I often shake my head when a client describes their techniques because I point out the real positives of having a well managed restaurant.
 Typically the taxpayer pays no more than 30% as taxes on net incomes.
 Even if you were to take a net $100 per day, which I find difficult to fathom in a small business restaurant, you are talking about $36,000 per year.
 The combined tax on this is around $12,000.